Anand-kumar96/Natours-app/README.md

 ## Deployment 🚀
 The website is deployed with git into Render.
 Below are the steps taken:
 ```
-create an account on render
+- create an account on render(Ex:Natours-app)
-create a web service and give a name
+- create a web service and give a name
-select github repository for your Web Service
+- select github repository for your Web Service
-Build Command : npm install
+- Build Command : npm install
-Start Command : node server.js (or your root file)
+- Start Command : node server.js (or your root file)
-Set up Environment Variables
+- Set up Environment Variables
-Add Secret Files
+- Add Secret Files
-then deployed.
+- then deployed.
 * Finished!
 ```